10 Things We'll All Be Better at Post-PandemicMar 30, 2021

-“For those of us who don’t get sick or have a personal tragedy in the midst of this — of which there will be many — there will be many silver linings,” says Darla DeMorrow, a home office expert and founder of Philadelphia-area HeartWork Organizing.
+“For those of us who don’t get sick or have a personal tragedy in the midst of this… there will be many silver linings,” says Darla DeMorrow, a home office expert and founder of Philadelphia-area HeartWork Organizing.

 1. Public Health

-Suffering caused by the coronavirus is immense.
-But in its aftermath, an improved system for dealing with future health emergencies may emerge.
+In the aftermath of the pandemic, an improved system for dealing with future health emergencies may emerge.

 “I’m definitely optimistic in the wake of this there will be a reckoning about public health,” says Dr. Richard Carpiano, medical sociologist and population health scientist at the University of California, Riverside, and former co-editor of the Journal of Health and Social Behavior.